Koenkk/zigbee2mqtt.io/docs/devices/TS0601_thermostat.md

 The unit of this value is `°C`.

 ### Programming_mode (composite)
-Schedule MODE â± - In this mode, the device executes a preset week programming temperature time and temperature..
+Schedule MODE ⏱ - In this mode, the device executes a preset week programming temperature time and temperature..
 - `week` (enum): Week format user for schedule allowed values: `5+2`, `6+1`, `7`
 - `workdays_schedule` (text)
 - `holidays_schedule` (text)